SDSU-Research-CI/SDSU-Research-CI.github.io/docs/researchcluster/overview.md

 ## Batch / Long Running Jobs
 In addition to the research-focused JupyterHub, more complex jobs can be created and run as software containers directly on the cluster.
 Our [Software Factory](/softwarefactory) is available to assist faculty and researchers with software containerization.
-Requests for consultation can be made by submitting a [Research Cyberinfrastructure Consultation form](https://sdsu.service-now.com/sp?id=sc_cat_item&sys_id=029639611bb825505764fd1b1e4bcb3a&sysparm_category=29ac153fdbbf4c9024094672399619e9) with the Request Type of "Software Factory Containerization" and a few sentences about the research to be conducted and the software needed.
+Requests for batch access to TIDE can be made by submitting the [TIDE Contact Us form](https://tide.sdsu.edu/contact/).

 *TIDE is supported by the Research & Cyberinfrastructure group within the IT Division.
 TIDE is funded by [NSF Award #2346701](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2346701)*